luk3yx/minetest-flow/doc/popovers.md

  - Players can still use tab to interact with things behind the popover, despite being unable to use their mouse to do so.
  - You cannot show popovers inside of other popovers.
+ - Popovers cannot be on the root element.